Carlon Colker: Law enforcement

-With a focus on protecting children from violent criminals Colker actively served Bedford County Sheriff's Office Special Investigations Division as Deputy Lieutenant and in the field as Task Force Member for Blue Ridge Thunder Internet Crimes Against Children.
+With a focus on protecting children from violent criminals, Colker actively served Bedford County Sheriff's Office Special Investigations Division in Bedford County Virginia working in the field as Task Force Sharpshooter and later as Deputy Lieutenant for Blue Ridge Thunder Internet Crimes Against Children.
 Colker served under the Department of Justice in the OJJDP law enforcement cyber unit ICAC Task Force Program preventing, interdicting, and investigating ICAC offenses.

-After closing out decades of service, Dr. Colker continued to serve as Senior Advisor to the department.
+After retiring from service, Colker continued to serve as Senior Advisor to the department.
 Retired from his work in the field, Colker continued his service to law enforcement to include Native Americans and indigenous people along with smaller underserved rural communities across America, in which Colker serves as on the advisory council of the Small and Rural Law Enforcement Foundation.

 Clinical research

-Colker is a clinical researcher with a variety of scientific publications to his credit, though sis published clinical research on ephedra as a natural weight-loss aide is the most widely referenced and thus received the most media attention and controversy.
+Colker is a clinical researcher with a variety of scientific publications to his credit, though his published clinical research on ephedra as a natural weight-loss aide is the most widely referenced and thus received the most media attention and controversy.
 But Colker has published peer-reviewed studies on a number of other weight-loss substances including citrus aurantium, pyruvate, and guggulsterone.
 Colker has also published research in the field of steroids and human performance on steroids including "andro", "7-keto" and "nortestin".
 He is also published on a number of other subjects including research on a "milk-based bioactive micronutrient beverage on pain symptoms and activity of adults with osteoarthritis….. as well as studies on "whey protein" consumption for athletes and editorial expose on the controversies of using "soy".
 Colker's clinical research in human performance and exercise examined "the effects of full versus parallel squats"on muscle stimulation in athletes.
 His similar research also studied the effects of "deadlifts" on hamstring activation.

-Dietary supplement controversies
+Controversies

+WWE and Vince McMahon

+On January 25, 2024 the Wall Street Journal reported that Plaintiff Janel Grant, a former employee of WWE filed suit in Federal Court against the WWE and specifically their then Executive Chairman and majority owner, Vincent McMahon, for, among other accusations, that she was the victim of physical, emotional abuse, and sexual assault, as well as sex trafficking.

+Mr. McMahon responded that Ms. Grant’s accusations were replete with lies, obscene made-up instances that never occurred, and was a vindictive distortion of the truth.

+On July 16, 2024 in connection with her suit and in an attempt to further her case against WWE and Vince McMahon despite her case being stayed in Federal Court, Grant filed a pre-action discovery petition with the Superior Court of Connecticut against Colker and his clinic, Peak Wellness, Inc. McMahon, a patient of Colker, had referred Grant to Colker and his Peak Wellness clinic for complaints of fatigue.
+Grant’s claim against Colker was in part that she was provided vitamins and infusions of which the contents were intentionally undisclosed to her by Colker and his staff despite her supposed repeated attempts to inquire as to what she was being given.